simoninireland/epydemic/doc/percolate.rst

 .. autoattribute :: Percolate.T

-Given this, the percolation process itself simply registers edges as either occupied or unoccupied, return the latter set.
+Given this, the percolation process itself simply registers edges as either occupied or unoccupied.
+It then executes an action for each of these sets.

 .. automethod :: Percolate.percolate